According to a study by the French organisation, INSEE, around 86% of young people between the ages of 15 and 29 use the internet on a daily basis.

 This is where online study comes in.
 Supplemental instruction from an online study programme or one on one online maths tutoring can bridge this gap and provide the necessary support on the way to academic success.

 One to one tutoring is particularly useful for homework help and offering alternative teaching methods as well as different explanations to those of school math teachers.
-Learners can benefit from seeing a math problem from a different perspective that suits their way of thinking and tutors use the strengths and weaknesses of the learner to provide tailored support.
+Learners can benefit from seeing a math problem from a different perspective that suits their way of thinking and a maths tutor use the strengths and weaknesses of the learner to provide tailored support.

 Avoiding repetition is particularly important when it comes to learning.
 Although this is difficult to do when it comes to topics like multiplication and division or addition and subtraction, what makes maths an attractive subject to learn is that is can be learnt by many different methods.
 So if you don't like the method the teacher uses, you can find an alternative one, or simply attempt questions of a different style out of curiosity!

-When it comes to learning online without private maths tuition, students may find a website that suits their specific learning strategies and choose to use this alongside their studies.
+When it comes to online tuition for maths, students may find a website that suits their specific learning strategies and choose to use this alongside their studies.

 Keeping the subject interesting and exciting is key to learning success.